rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## SGX Host Verification Service

-The SGX Host Verification Service (SHVS) collects the SGX information of all the compute nodes in a data center using the SGX Agent.
-The SGX information consists of SGX discovery information (SGX supported, SGX enabled, FLC enabled and EPC memory size) and SGX platform hardware and software information (Manifest file/encPPID, CPU SVN, ISV SVN, QEID, QEIdentity, PCEID).
+If SGX Host Verification Service API URL is specified in SGX Agent env file, then SGX Agent will push the platform enable info and TCB status to SHVS at regular interval, else, Agent pushes the platform enable info and TCB status to SHVS once and dies.
+The SGX enablement information consists of SGX discovery information (SGX supported, SGX enabled, FLC enabled and EPC memory size).

-SHVS pushes the SGX platform hardware and software information to the SGX Caching Service (SCS), which uses it to get the PCK certificates of the platform from Intel SGX Provisioning Certification Service (PCS).
-SHVS also uses SCS to determine if the platform is up to date on hardware and security patches (TCB).

 ## SGX Agent